-- 13. On May 12, 2016, pursuant to the Share Purchase Agreement entered into between FEU and the selling stockholders of RCI for the sale and purchase of 99.42% of RCI's issued and outstanding shares, the University acquired a total of 235,427 shares of stock of RCI.
-The acquired shares account for 79.72% of the total outstanding shares of RCI, thereby, making it a subsidiary of the University. - Subsequently, the University acquired additional 52,349 shares of stock of RCI from various selling stockholders of RCI.
-As of August 31, 2019, the University owns 97.43% of RCI's total outstanding shares. - 14.
-In April 2019, the Board of Trustees (BOT) of the University (FEU), approved the incorporation of a new corporation, EDUSTRIA, Incorporated, to be jointly owned by FEU and Technological Institute of the Philippines, for the purpose of establishing and operating an educational institution offering enhanced basic education in the Senior High School level.
+13. On May 12, 2016, pursuant to the Share Purchase Agreement entered into between FEU and the selling stockholders of RCI for the sale and purchase of 99.42% of RCI's issued and outstanding shares, the University acquired a total of 235,427 shares of stock of RCI.
+The acquired shares account for 79.72% of the total outstanding shares of RCI, thereby, making it a subsidiary of the University.

+Subsequently, the University acquired additional 52,349 shares of stock of RCI from various selling stockholders of RCI.
+As of November 30, 2019, the University owns 97.43% of RCI's total outstanding shares.

+14. In April 2019, the Board of Trustees (BOT) of the University (FEU), approved the incorporation of a new corporation, Edustria Incorporated, to be jointly owned by FEU and Technological Institute of the Philippines, for the purpose of establishing and operating an educational institution offering enhanced basic education in the Senior High School level.
+In August 7, 2019, the Securities and Exchange Commission (SEC) approved the incorporation of the Edustria.

-Overall, even with the impacts of K-12, the Management is confident that the Group will maintain its financial stability.
+Overall, even with the impact of K-12, the Management is confident that the Group will maintain its financial stability.
 FEU will continuously uplift its academic standards and work to achieve all its aspirations.

-THE FAR EASTERN UNIVERSITY, INCORPORATED AND SUBSIDIARIES INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION AUGUST 31 AND MAY 31, 2019
+THE FAR EASTERN UNIVERSITY, INCORPORATED AND SUBSIDIARIES INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION NOVEMBER 30 AND MAY 31, 2019